anbrjohn/Misc/ShallowBach/README.md

 ###Structure of midi files:

-I use this [delightful program](http://www.fourmilab.ch/webtools/midicsv/) to easily convert midi files into readable csv files.
+Instead of directly encoding an audio signal, midi files act as an electronic musical score, with information on volume, pitch, and timing for different tracks.
+I use this [delightful program](http://www.fourmilab.ch/webtools/midicsv/) to easily convert midi files into human-readable csv files.

 eg: `$ midicsv chorale.mid > chorale.csv`